DataDog/Dash-2020-UX-workshop-2-scenarios/move-fast/2-canary.md

 It consists of deploying both version concurrently, and switching the traffic from one version to the next.
 It doesn't reduce the blast radius of a potential failure, but if anything goes sideways, reverting is still very fast.

-We won't introduce a canary nor blue/green deployment in our application, as it would be too long for this workshop.
+We won't introduce canary nor blue/green deployment in our application, as it would be too long for this workshop.
 But we could easily imagine how it would help us avoid catastrophic failures for our application.

 <!--